anirban-s/python-scripts/README.md

 # python-scripts
-This repo contains some useful ustility scripts written in python3
+This repo contains some useful utility scripts written in python3